hifly81/kafka-spring-demo/README.md

 cp/stop.sh
 ```

-# Error Handling on consumers
+# Error Handling and Retries on consumers

-## DefaultErrorHandler
+## Blocking Retries: DefaultErrorHandler

 The default behavior is attempting to consume one massage at most 10 times.
 After that the consumer will never process it again.
 Reference class is: _org.springframework.kafka.listener.DefaultErrorHandler_.